-[EDIT: Somehow I missed @FakeAPStylebook, @kingpanpan (bear of the day!), and, of course, @Oatmeal.
+So, there’s a quick shotgun spatter.
+If you’re looking for daily amusement, I can recommend @FakeAPStylebook, @kingpanpan (bear of the day!), and, of course, @Oatmeal.
 For functionality, you could do worse than with @NewScientist and @cookbook (which provides 140-character recipes).

 I am also taking recommendations.
 If you think I personally should be following someone, and I’m not — toss it in the comments.
 Do it.
 Don’t make me mewl and weep.

 Okay, so, all that said, here’s a question –

 Do you ever reply to people who might, erm, be far outside your Social Twitter Bracket?
 I do periodically, and then I wonder about the efficacy of doing so.
 Or the point.
 I might send something to @ebertchicago, but then I wonder: is it lost?
 Does it just get swallowed?
 Obviously he can’t reply to everyone.
 Lawdy even knows whether he reads them all.
 You do a quick search and it looks like he gets hundreds of responses per tweet.
 That’s a lot of noise for him; if I reply, am I just adding static?
 Further, nobody wants to appear desperate.
 The Internet already stinks of the cologne called Les Despair.
 I don’t want to add my own needy emissions.